(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 top 5 industries willing to pay over 250 euros per month for ChatGPT

-However, employers in the software and tech industry are 1.8x less likely to trust ChatGPT to work unsupervised than other industries…so does this mean there is a disparity in how software and tech businesses view the evolution of ChatGPT in the workplace?
+However, employers in the software and tech industry are 1.8x less likely to trust ChatGPT to work unsupervised than other industries… so does this mean there is a disparity in how software and tech businesses view the evolution of ChatGPT in the job market?

 For employers who are willing to pay less than €50 a month, 54% said they would not trust ChatGPT to work unsupervised and that it should be checked or merely used as inspiration.